Berken-demirel/SWD_Detect/Comparison to Other Works/README.md

 ## Repo Description
 A 12 feature SVM implementation of SWD Detection algorithm implemented in MATLAB R2021b.

-## Data
+## Data (!
+Required Step to Run the Scripts)
 The directories in [MAT and absz](https://drive.google.com/drive/folders/1vaUe2F92PrSW9aJ2wb3HlJAm2VHjDsR9?usp=sharing) should be downloaded to this directory to parse the data and create feature matrices.
+It is uploaded to drive due to GitHub LFS size restrictions.

 ## Scripts